NASA – National Aeronautics and Space Administration.

 – The Apollo-Soyuz Test Project in 1975 marked the first international human spaceflight, where U.S. and Soviet spacecraft docked in orbit.

-1. 1980s: Space Shuttle Program
+1. NASA in 1980s: Space Shuttle Program

 – The Space Shuttle program began in 1981 with the launch of Columbia.
 The shuttle design allowed for reusable spacecraft, enabling regular missions to space, including satellite deployments and servicing.